 But before that can happen, you’ll need to be wheeled into the special triage area with the drapes, and pass the time for another hour or so with your pain level now at 9/10.

 A cursory scan of the room reveals a wall of typed statements.
 You feel overwhelmed by the instructional tone:

 Do not film the staff.
 If you are found to be filming the staff you will be thrown out of the facility like in the movies

 Duly, you slide your device into your back pocket and continue with the Woman’s Day crossword, half-finished.

 5. Popular New Zealand broadcaster Mike _ _ _ _ _ _ _

 With that over with, the wizened locum arrives, a bit windswept from all the casualties.
 He finally gives you the two tablets you crave and you almost choke to death trying to get them down with the complimentary three drops of water.

 It’s nearly over.
-Your support person has endured this with you and they are still actually talking to you, and there’s been some bonding, some tears and some hilarity, with the added bonus of Emmerdale on the flat screen in the waiting room, and the sight of a near-immobile school-age child hobbling to get at the books while her mum sits, arms folded fiercely as if the whole thing is a major inconvenience.
+Your support person has endured this with you and they are still actually talking to you, and there’s been some bonding, some tears and some hilarity, with the added bonus of Emmerdale on the flat screen in the waiting room, and the sight of a near-immobile school-age child hobbling to get at the books while her mum sits, arms folded, fiercely clutching her wallet as if the whole thing is a major inconvenience.

 And in a way she’s right.
 The suburban A&E is no hospital.
 It’s a boutique disaster area, and you still emerge poorer and in more despair than when you started.